ivukotic/VPservice/docs/index.md

 * GET /ds/`n`/`ds_name` - if dataset was already preplaced it returns ordered list of sites.
 If not preplaced returns ordered list of up to `n` sites.
 Dataset that should not be in the system returns: _other_.

 * /ds/reassign/`ds_name` - to be used only for datasets that need new Virtual Placement (eg. it was assigned to _other_).

+### Dev testing
+Deploy in local minikube using *start_dev.bat*
+Forward port:
+*START /B kubectl port-forward service/vps 80:80*
+Run postman VP tests
+Tests are reported in index: _ _

+TODO
+* disabling site does not check that site is there at the first place.
+* prefix these keys:
+sites are in a redis set "sites" keys "${cloud}:${site}" contain site core number key 'grid_description_version'
+* change flip_pause with pause and unpause.